apache/beam-site/src/get-started/wordcount-example.md

 ### Creating the Pipeline

-The first step in creating a Beam pipeline is to create a `PipelineOptions object`.
+The first step in creating a Beam pipeline is to create a `PipelineOptions` object.
 This object lets us set various options for our pipeline, such as the pipeline runner that will execute our pipeline and any runner-specific configuration required by the chosen runner.
 In this example we set these options programmatically, but more often command-line arguments are used to set `PipelineOptions`.

 You can specify a runner for executing your pipeline, such as the `DataflowRunner` or `SparkRunner`.
 If you omit specifying a runner, as in this example, your pipeline will be executed locally using the `DirectRunner`.
 In the next sections, we will specify the pipeline's runner.